soundbytelabs/gatekeeper/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 A digital gate/trigger processor for Eurorack modular synthesizers.
-Gatekeeper has a two-state (0 or 5V) output driven by a push button or CV input.
-The input response is configurable via menu actions.
+Gatekeeper has a two-state (0 or 5V) output driven by push button and CV input.
+The input response is configurable via menu settings.

 This project is designed as a reference for those learning synth/modular DIY and/or embedded development on AVR microcontrollers.